kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 This can lead to node oversubscription as the scheduler's view of available resources on the node will be incomplete.

 On nodes, running containers will continue to operate with their existing DRA included cgroup limits.
-Kubelet will only ignore `pod.status.nodeAllocatableResourceClaimStatuses` and revert cgroup limits back to standard Spec limits upon subsequent container restarts or recreations.
+Kubelet will only ignore `pod.status.additionalNodeAllocatableResources` and revert cgroup limits back to standard Spec limits upon subsequent container restarts or recreations.

 ###### What happens if we reenable the feature if it was previously rolled back?